Build an Ecommerce Website That Keeps Up With Evolving Customer Expectations

 SaaS, or Software as a Service, is an ecommerce platform that’s offered as a subscription service.
 These systems are generally easy to use, scalable, and have robust security.
 As they’re designed specifically for ecommerce, they can handle the logistical processes, like checkout and payment processing.

-Cost is a concern with SaaS, as there’s a monthly subscription fee, transaction fees, and expenses for plug-in apps.
+Pricing is a concern with SaaS, as there’s a monthly subscription fee, transaction fees, and expenses for plug-in apps.
 Some services may also have restricted branding, which limits your creativity when designing.
 Sites built on Wix, for example, have “powered by Wix” at the bottom of the screen, so not only are you promoting your brand, but you’re sharing the spotlight with Wix.
 Premium services usually give you more leeway to create a look and feel that reflects your brand, alone.

 Headless commerce keeps the shopping cart and display layer of ecommerce sites separate.
 This means you can use a content management system (CMS), digital experience platform (DXP), progressive web app (PWA) or other technology on the frontend and power that with an ecommerce engine on the backend.